 In case, if the applicant is a firm or association of persons or any body of individuals, the total value of capital contributed to such business by the applicants, and free reserves of any kind to their business denote net worth.

-In case of a corporate body, the value of free reserves and paid capital mentioned in the account books of the applicant at the time of submission of application as per sub-regulation (1) of regulation 3 counts as the total net worth.
+In the case of a corporate body, the value of free reserves and paid capital mentioned in the account books of the applicant at the time of submission of application as per sub-regulation (1) of regulation 3 counts as the total net worth.

 8. Registration Procedure

-The Board (SEBI) post assessment that applicant is eligible is required to send the notice/information to the applicant about the category for which they are eligible for grant of a certificate as well as the grant of certificate in Form B, depending upon payment of fee as depicted in regulation 12.
+The Board (SEBI) post-assessment that applicant is eligible is required to send the notice/information to the applicant about the category for which they are eligible for grant of a certificate as well as the grant of certificate in Form B, depending upon payment of fee as depicted in regulation 12.